GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

     .. code-block:: ini

-        ### Input file for comparison of GMPEs using plotting functions in openquake.smt.comparison.compare_gmpes
         [general]
         imt_list = ['PGA', 'SA(0.1)', 'SA(0.5)', 'SA(1.0)'] # IMTs to compute attenuation curves for
         max_period = 2 # Max period for response spectra (can't exceed maximum period in a specified GMPE)